 Why choose the Natural Resources Foundation of Wisconsin?

 - Experience.
-Since 2006, we’ve worked with donors to establish more than 90 endowment funds, with more than $7 million in assets.
+Since 2006, we’ve worked with donors to establish nearly 100 endowment funds with more than $7 million in assets.

 - Public conservation focus.
-We serve conservation needs throughout the state by focusing efforts on the public lands that we all cherish.
+We serve conservation needs throughout Wisconsin by focusing efforts on the public lands that we all cherish.

 - Professional conservation expertise.
 Our staff and board bring extensive conservation experience to managing our endowment.